ayush7275gupta/NetraRakshak-Diabetic-Retinopathy-Detection/README.md

 The dataset used for this project can be obtained from the Kaggle Diabetic Retinopathy Detection competition.
 And the model used is trained using a ResNet-152 neural network architecture.

 ## Installation and setup
-1. Clone the repository: git clone https://github.com/your-repo/blindness-detection.gitcd blindness-detection
+1. Clone the repository: git clone [(https://github.com/ayush7275gupta/NetraRakshak-Diabetic-Retinopathy-Detection)]
 2. Install required dependencies: pip install -r requirements.txt
 3. Download the dataset and place it in the appropriate directory.
 4. Run the training script: DRD_ResNet.ipynb